-Three times a week our entire community pauses and gathers in the Brammer Chapel on the 5th floor to read scripture, reflect, pray, and worship together.
+On Tuesday afternoons, our entire community pauses and gathers in the Brammer Chapel on the 5th floor to read scripture, reflect, pray, and worship together.
 Chapel services are rooted in Lutheran Christian understandings of worship, scripture, and sacrament, while drawing on a wide variety of Christian practices and worship styles.
 Chapel is a participatory time when our entire community is invited to share our gifts to the glory of God—and we often experiment with creative ways to worship.

 Led by our Prayer Team in the Prayer Chapel on the 5th floor, this is a time to share prayer concerns (ours and from others), to spend some time in prayer together (and for one another), and work together to encourage and support prayer efforts at the College.
-We also experiment with different forms of prayer—Taizé, Holden, Iona, interactive, labyrinth, ancient forms, etc.

 Sunday Worship at Local Congregations

 Contact Pastor Erik for more information about local congregations.
 We also, from time to time, make “field trips” to various congregations in the wider regional area.
-Church of the Apostles, Church of the Beloved, Matins at St. Mark’s Cathedral, and Mars Hill are on our list for this semester.
+Church of the Apostles, Church of the Beloved, Matins at St. Mark’s Cathedral, and First African American Episcopal Church are on our list for this year.

 Student Prayer and Bible Study Groups

 Contact Kristin Gonzales, Student Director for Spiritual Life for more information at Kristin.Gonzales@TLC.edu.

 Our Campus Ministry office organizes college wide service projects and experiences.
 Contact Pastor Erik for more information at Erik.Samuelson@TLC.edu.